grass on beach at michigan lighthouse

 Unlike the ornamental cherries that are familiar to visitors of Washington, D.C., the Michigan blossoms are pure white.
 From a distance, some trees seem to have a pink hue from red twigs, while others look greenish from emerging leaves.

 The Peninsula Town Board has determined that the Lighthouse is no longer to reserve areas in the park for any type of private event.
 This is a public space.
 You are welcome to have your wedding on the beach, but it must be a spontaneous brief event with few people in attendance (15 or less).
 Of course, no cost involved as well.
 There are, however, park regulations that need to be followed by any users seeking to hold a gathering in the property.
 For example, you may bring a “couple” of chairs for your guests that need a seat, but large structures such as tents, benches, and rows of chairs are not allowed.
-If you move our lawn chairs, please return them to the original spot.
 All members of the wedding party MUST respect the other park visitors and have NO authority to break park rules or control other visitors' behavior or experience.
 Must not block the entrance of the gift shop either.
 If further questions, contact the Peninsula Township Planning and Zoning Department for more information at (231) 223-7314.
 Police will be called for any one who chooses not to abide by these rules specified here.
 Keepers will immediately contact the Lighthouse Manager and/or police if wedding party does not comply with these rules.

 Donations to the Mission Point Lighthouse are encouraged from the wedding party.